mincong-h/jimi-cli/docs/real-estate.md

 * Development pipeline in the area (research planned infrastructure improvements that may impact property value)
 * Demographic trends
 * Investigate historical price trends in the area

+### Lifestyle and Fit

+**Definition:** How well the property aligns with your personal and family needs.

+**Interest:** Ensures the property supports your lifestyle preferences and long-term goals.

+**Information to Extract from Listing:**

+* Space suitability for current and future needs.
+* Amenities that enhance quality of life (e.g., swimming pool, smart home features).
+* Neighborhood culture and vibe.

+**Additional Information Needed:**

+* Evaluate your future plans (e.g., family expansion, remote work).
+* Interview neighbors or visit the area at different times of day.

+## Risks and Downsides

+**Definition:** Potential challenges or negative aspects of the property.

+**Interest:** Identifying red flags early helps avoid costly surprises after purchase.

+**Information to Extract from Listing:**

+* Any noted defects or repairs needed.
+* Location-specific risks (e.g., flooding, subsidence).
+* Mention of unusual terms or conditions in the sale.

+**Additional Information Needed:**

+* Commission a professional home inspection.
+* Research environmental risks using government databases.
+* Analyze the neighborhood’s long-term desirability.